 Minor wars are a regular occurance, a major war at times seems inevitable

 Ximene’s realises her desire to gain independance may be totally incompatible with the Plantagenet’s desire to inhibit similar independence movements elsewhere.

-For Ximene the Plantagenets are close to her ideal.
-King Richard is Ximene’s hero.
+Until her more recent experiences, For Ximene the Plantagenets have been close to her ideal.
+King Richard I is Ximene’s hero.
 He lived his whole life, other than the eastern crusades, in Aquitaine.
 He prevented the Albigensian crusade entering the territories he controlled and he had refused to sanction the establishment of the Holy Inquisition.
 In Ximene’s eyes they have always given more priority to their lands in Aquitaine rather than to their territories to the North.
 The family matriarch Eleanor of Aquitaine, originated in Occitan and she knows that they are still fluent in the Gascon dialect of Occitan.
 They not only understand the nuances of the Occitan culture but live their lives accordingly.

 What Ximene has no knowledge of is that this family of southern lords is, in the British Isles, struggling to retain control over an alien Norman state.
 There, the Plantagenets are in continual conflict with the Norman Barons.
 They struggle to introduce uniform statutes and laws to the whole of their Empire.
 The Barons want none of that.
 Every attempt the Plantagenets make to control the power of the Barons is resisted with deadly intent.
 Every generation has brought revolt and civil war.
 Parliament is a gathering of the Barons, and the Marcher lords make sure they are well represented.
 Parliament does not represent the interests of the people but protects the power of the Barons over the people and is often in conflict with the throne.
 It is a very subtle difference between governing on behalf of the people and governing to control and generate wealth from the people.